corda/corda/docs/source/contributing.rst

 Running the api scanner
 ^^^^^^^^^^^^^^^^^^^^^^^
 Your changes must also not break compatibility with existing public API.
-We have an api scanner tool which runs as part of the build process which can be used to flag up any accidental changes, which is detailed :doc:`here </api-scanner>`.
+We have an API scanning tool which runs as part of the build process which can be used to flag up any accidental changes, which is detailed :doc:`here </api-scanner>`.